Midsumma Carnival Info

-Midsumma Carnival highlights the opening weekend of the three-week Festival each year.
-Midsumma Carnival is an iconic outdoor celebration that has become one of the biggest highlights in the LGBTIQA+ annual calendar.
-The event provides a fitting opening to the festival each year.
+Midsumma Carnival highlights the opening weekend of the three-week Festival each year, effectively opening the festival.
+It's an iconic outdoor celebration that has become one of the biggest highlights in the LGBTIQA+ annual calendar.
 In itself, Carnival is a huge single-day event, usually running from 11am until 10pm in Alexandra Gardens in Melbourne’s CBD, with a massive set up and overall coordination required for delivery each year.

 Midsumma Carnival attracts a broad attendance across age ranges and demographics, truly celebrating a day of inclusion and diversity in all its forms.

 This popular annual event is free to the public and typically attracts around 120,000 people.

 What to see at Midsumma Carnival

 Each year, Midsumma Carnival brings back the audience favourites (yes, and the dog show) plus adding a pinch of lip-syncing, drag dazzling, stellar acts, fine food and a pop-up bar.
 The stage performances give you a peek at the upcoming festival program, with bite-sized performances.
 Relax in the chill-out zone, meet friends in the family domain, tackle the sports precinct or stay cool in the under 18s area.
 The full day of activities leads into the evening of T Dance, featuring a fantastic line-up of sassy sounds and DJs.

 Precincts: Sports, Youth, Family, Tea Tent (for older audiences) and a Chill Out Zone.

 Stages: Multiple stages are programmed throughout the day, with the T Dance line-ups being presented in the evening on the Main and Picnic Stages.
 The day-time programming for Carnival is focused around performers registered within the Midsumma Festival program, to provide maximum promotional opportunities for these artists/events, supplemented with guest artists and fun community events specifically devised for the day.

 Midsumma Carnival Dog Show: The iconic Midsumma Dog Show is a crowd favourite.
 A fun day out in the park with your pooch where you and your pet can win prizes, judged by a panel and celebrated by the audiences.
 Categories include: Cutest Bitch; Sexiest Stud; Best Trick; Best Dressed; Best Owner/Dog Combo; and then the ultimate Best Dog Overall.